The PR BlogMedia & PsychologyBehavioural PsychologyNapoleon the Sun God (and Why Most Conspiracies are Bullshit)

 Cover photo: @jerrysilfwer

-Did you think that Napoleon Bonaparte was an actual historical figure?
+Most of us are convinced that Napoleon Bonaparte was an actual historical figure.

 1. Napoleon is just a variation of Apoleon or Apollo, and as God of the Sun, he was named Bonaparte, which means “the good part of the day” (when the sun shines).